Scarabaeus1031/NEXAH/nexah/docs/VISUAL-GALLERY.md

 ![Inside Out — Finally Inside the Passage](../visuals/Inside%20the%20passage%27s%20cosmic%20diagram.png)

-The transition is not only a line or a marker — it has an interior.

 ---

 ## 2. Cosmic Visualization of the 3 Plus 1 Gate

 ![Cosmic Visualization of 3 Plus 1 Gate](../visuals/Cosmic%20visualization%20of%203%20Plus%201%20Gate.png)

-Three carrier layers + one activating term (3 + 1).

 ---